Centrism: 1990s–present

+U.S. President Bill Clinton greets British Prime Minister Tony Blair in 1998.
+Both were influential Third Way leaders of the 1990s.

 Following the dissolution of the Soviet Union in the 1990s, centrist liberalism was seen as the dominant force in politics.
 The centre-left and the centre-right both moved closer to the centre in the 1990s and 2000s.
 The centre-right, previously dominated by neoliberalism, became more accepting of the welfare state, and it showed more support for combatting poverty and inequality.
 This included the "kinder, gentler America" championed by George H. W. Bush in the United States, Die Neue Mitte of Gerhard Schröder in Germany, the British "Thatcherism with a grey face" led by John Major, and the anti-neoliberalism of Mexican president Vicente Fox.
 The centre-left adopted Third Way policies, emphasising that it was neither left nor right but pragmatic.
 This adopted ideas popular among the centre-right, including balanced budgets and low taxes.
 Among these movements were British New Labour led by Tony Blair.
 Social democratic parties became more accepting of supply-side economics, austerity policies, and reduction of welfare programs.
 Some authoritarian powers, such as China and Russia, resisted the western liberal consensus.

 In the Pacific, New Caledonia did not form a strong centrist movement until the 1990s as a consequence of the independence question.
 Conservative groups had actively suppressed centrist figures like Caledonian Union leader Maurice Lenormand, who was accused of being a communist and prosecuted for allegedly organising the bombing of his own party newspaper's headquarters in the 1960s.
 Taiwan's political system, already inclined toward centrism, saw its two major parties move closer to centrism in the late 1990s as newer parties developed on either side.

 Following a long period of strong left-wing and right-wing movements, Latin American nations trended toward centrism in the 2000s.
 This came about as the nations' economies strengthened and the reduction of wealth inequality created a larger middle class.
 Following the pink tide that saw several left-wing politicians take office, those in democratic nations adopted relatively moderate policies, including Luiz Inácio Lula da Silva in Brazil, Michelle Bachelet in Chile, Mauricio Funes in El Salvador, and Tabaré Vázquez and José Mujica in Uruguay.
-These nations implemented the Washington Consensus, which mixed deregulation and Privatization with the use of social programs.
+These nations implemented the Washington Consensus, which mixed deregulation and privatization with the use of social programs.
 In many Latin American nations, opposing presidential candidates campaigned on similar platforms and often supported retaining their predecessors' policies without any significant changes, shifting the focus of elections to personality over ideology.

-Support for centrism declined globally following the 2008 financial crisis as it was challenged by populism and Political polarization.
+Support for centrism declined globally following the 2008 financial crisis as it was challenged by populism and political polarization.
 As of 2015, centrists made up a plurality in most European countries.